RivinHD/Tsunami-Simulation/docs_sphinx/submissions/two_dimensional_solver.rst

 frequency of the 2D solver is set to **5** because the computation time for this example is approximately 5 times higher on the 2D solver than on the 1D solver.

-X and y are given in per cent, so station 03 with :math:`x: 50` and :math:`y: 50` is exactly in the middle of the simulation.
+X and y are given absolute to the scale (scale x: 100, y: 100), so station 03 with :math:`x: 50` and :math:`y: 50` is exactly in the middle of the simulation.

 .. code-block::